soliken1/CVO-App/README.md

-# CVO: A web and mobile application built with React.js + Vite for the web, integrated with Android Studio WebView for streamline veterinary services and enhance accessibility.
+# CVO: A web and mobile application built with React.js + Vite, integrated with Android Studio WebView for streamline veterinary services and enhance accessibility.

 ## Techstack: